-- A JPG with the same name as the video to act as the title-page
+- A JPG with the same name as the video to act as the title-page/poster image.

 WordPress has a 150MB limit on any file that you upload.
-This may make it impossible to upload this way for webm or mp4’s that are very long (and provided that you have a very generous download band on your web-server).
+This is actually due to a limitation of PHP upload more-so then a limitation of WordPress.
+This may make it impossible to upload this way for webm or mp4's that are very long.
+(Provided that you have a very generous download band on your web-server).
 The work-around is to upload a stub. basically tell premiere to make a small 1 second video.
 Then using either the File Manager in C-Panel or better yet if you have access to your account via SSH or FTP.
 Login and replace that stub movie file with your ultra-long one navigating the paths in your /wp-uploads/ section.

-Encoding source material over to WebM, Ogv, mp4.
+Encoding source material over to WebM, Ogv, and MPEG-4.

 Although this isn't a detailed guide on how to convert videos.
 I'll give a crash course on how I've done it as long you fully understand that at the time of his blog posting we are currently at Adobe Premiere CS6 and XMediaRecode3261 and your mileage may vary with earlier and/or later versions of said programs.

 I don't bother to do it this way anymore as the WebM codec for Adobe Premiere produced unstable video and there was a general lack of control with how videos were compressed.
 This guy especially bad when we had to do batch upload videos to the blog.
 We now use FFMpeg to perform all video transcoding from the master file.
 You may read on if you wish but everything below is kept only for archival purposes.